 Doberman Pinschers are a robust breed, according to Animal Planet.
 Keep an eye out for symptoms of eye disease, hip dysplasia, or von Willebrand disease.
 Doberman Pinschers are also particularly prone to bloat, a condition that requires immediate attention from your veterinarian.
 Familiarize yourself with the symptoms of gastric dilatation volvulus (GDV) and contact your vet at once if you suspect your dog might be suffering from this ailment.

 Getting your pup tested with Embark will arm you with as much information as possible to ensure your dog is healthy while potentially avoiding preventable diseases.
-Get your kit today!
+Get your test today!